Digital-HR/site/en/product-development.md

 # Product Vision

 Prior to any work, the team needs to understand why the product is being created.
 This will help them ensure they are building something of value.
-That our products are effecient, and reduce manual or reptitive workloads, and that they aren't just taking a process and making it electronic.
+The teams focuses on products that are effecient, and reduce manual or reptitive workloads, and that they aren't just taking a process and making it electronic.

-# Our Agile Methodology
+# The Teams Agile Methodology
 The Agile method of work the team uses is an iterative development methodology that values human communication and feedback, adapting to change, and producing work results.
 The team follows four guiding values:

 * Individuals and Interactions over process and tools;